 You should end up at 39, which is the answer to our problem: 12 + 27 = 39.

 Subtraction works in reverse by moving up for tens, and left for ones.

 Press the "New Problem" button to create a random problem and solve it using a hundreds table chart.

 Click on the show tip box and the process for solving the problem will be illustrated as follows:

 The starting box is colored blue,

-the 10s column is walked in grey,
+the tens column skip-counting is shown in grey,

 and finally the answer is colored green.